intouch-smartwater/queryset-csv/README.rst

 should be called at the end of a view function to offer the download to the client.

+When using this method, field selections made using `values()` and `values_list()` are respected - only selected fields will appear, and they will appear in the order they are specified.
+Querysets using `defer()` or `only()` will still return all fields, but they will be lazily loaded as the output file is generated.

 ^^^^^^^^^^^^
 Admin Action
 ^^^^^^^^^^^^